AdeloyeB/firebase-snailtrail-react/README.md

 - [x] Login and Register at the start of the mobile app.
 Users will not be able to access the app without logging in.
 Moreover, information is hashed in a firebase database.

-- [x] Dashboard to view all the information from the raspbery pis about the co2 in the area.
+- [x] Website is accessible according to the Web Accessiblity Checker

 - [] RSS Feed of all the local news in the area, based on being green.